hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 - Make sure your local `main` branch is up to date.
 - Create new custom branch from `main`.
 - `cd /[your-local-project-path]/flight/flight-icons`
-- Choose _semver_ version as agreed upon on the previous PR.
+- Choose _SemVer_ version as agreed upon on the previous PR.
 Run `yarn bump` to have tooling automatically update the version for you.
 - `cd /[your-local-project-path]/flight/ember-flight-icons`
-- Choose _semver_ version as agreed upon on the previous PR.
+- Choose _SemVer_ version as agreed upon on the previous PR.
 Run `yarn bump` to have tooling automatically update the version for you.
 - Commit, push, open PR, wait for approval.

 Finally, publish the packages to npm: